“Mum, there’s something I need to tell you…”

 However, growing up in Singapore as a third-culture kid with a migrant family entrenched in values of their homeland and striving to uphold those of their current abode, my journey wasn’t without its own set of challenges.
 My parents created a familial enclave and I was sheltered from most sociocultural norms.
 I learnt too late that many things I previously considered “normal” were actually taboo in general society.
 I was constantly in trouble with disciplinary mistresses (DMs) because I did not understand why girls could not speak privately, hold hands, receive hugs, and don coloured undergarments, among other restrictions.
 I did not know how to tell my parents as these rules did not make sense outside of the culture enforcing them.

 When I was 15, I brought up the notion of same-sex marriages between women to my mother.
 After five minutes of silence, she responded with a threat to cut off my inheritance if I ever married a woman.
 Ironically, her response gave me hope because it undermined all sociocultural reasonings to become transactional.
 In her own way, she was telling me to be pragmatic about my lifestyle.
-Last year, I invited my entire family to Prout’s launch party.
+Once, I invited my entire family to Prout’s launch party.
 The attendance was made up of the LGBTQ+ community, allies, and friends.
 I gave a speech and declared what I would like to do for people like me.
 Prout is, and always will, be a platform created by the community, for the community.
 It was hard for them but at that moment, I showed that I could straddle between my identities as a queer woman, an Asian daughter, an older sister, and an individual with an unwavering passion for food.

 Today I am simultaneously realistic and idealistic, demonstrating to my parents that I am conscious of the steps I am taking, and the identity I am championing for, so that they find the space to support me in what is to come.
 The best support is when parents actively make the change with their children.
 It is not easy, but no one should be forced to conform to another’s belief.
 Some days I wish I had the conventional support system with reassuring parents and a momentous “coming out” talk, but it is really more of an ongoing process.
 After all, affection is never easy for Asian families.
 Unlike our Western counterparts, we tend to internalise a lot of issues, and we have to counter cultural pride, generation gap, and a lack of awareness and/or education.
 But I am hopeful it seeps through the fussing, bickering, and silence—into the ruptures created by change.